KiranKeertipati/cse15l-lab-reports/lab4.md

 The following image was the result:
 <img src="step8-2.png" width="75%" height="75%" />

-After this using `git push` I pushed my worked to GitHub.
+After this I pushed my worked to GitHub.